SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium IDE
 ~~~~~~~~~~~~
 Selenium IDE (Integrated Development Environment) is a prototyping tool for
 building test scripts.
-It is a Firefox plugin and provides an easy-to-use
+It is a Firefox and Chrome plugin and provides an easy-to-use
 interface for developing automated tests.
 Selenium IDE has a recording feature,
 which records user actions as they are performed and then exports them as
 a reusable script in one of many programming languages that can be later